Balloon modelling: Origins

 A photo of Herman J. Bonnert from the early 1930's at a magic convention in Pittsburgh, PA.
-He is frequently credited as the inventor of balloon modeling; the complete photo has a detailed border drawing of ballon animals and other balloon art.
+He is frequently credited as the inventor of balloon modelling; the complete photo has a detailed border drawing of balloon animals and other balloon art.

 The origins of balloon modelling are unknown.
-The 1975 book by "Jolly the Clown" Art Petri credits "Herman Bonnert from Pennsylvania at a magician's convention in 1939" as being the first balloontwister.
+The 1975 book by "Jolly the Clown" Art Petri credits "Herman Bonnert from Pennsylvania at a magician's convention in 1939" as being the first balloon twister.
 Val Andrews, in Manual of Balloon Modeling, Vol. 1, An Encyclopedic Series, credits H.J.
 Bonnert of Scranton, Pennsylvania as being the "daddy of them all".
 Jim Church III states, "Frank Zacone from Youngstown, Ohio was doing a balloon act during the 1940s and had been doing the act for some time."
 Another candidate for first balloon twister is Henry Maar.

+Regardless of who was first, early balloon modelling was heavily constrained by the chemical limitations of early 20th-century rubber, which was highly fragile and prone to popping when twisted.
+The medium experienced a significant paradigm shift following the Tillotson Rubber Company's 1931 development of mass-produced latex balloons derived from natural rubber tree sap.
+This manufacturing breakthrough allowed for the creation of longer, highly durable "pencil balloons" that could withstand intense manipulation and complex knotting.
+Consequently, during the 1940s and 1950s, the practice rapidly evolved from a niche novelty act at magic conventions into a mainstream staple of circus, vaudeville, and clown entertainment.

 Equipment

-A balloon modeler's toolkit contains hundreds of colorful balloons in various sizes and hues.
+A balloon modeller's toolkit contains hundreds of colourful balloons in various sizes and hues.